Bibliography

 Conformity assessment — General principles and requirements for validation and verification bodies

-The document sets out the requirements of these two activities as well as the definition of the validation/verification programme to be applied.
+The document sets out the requirements for these two activities as well as the definition of the validation/verification programme to be applied.

 "Validation and verification are differentiated according to the chronology of the statement being assessed.
-Validation applies to statements concerning a planned future use or a projected result (confirmation of plausibility), while verification applies to statements concerning events that have already occurred or results that have already been obtained (confirmation of truthfulness). "
+Validation applies to statements concerning a planned future use or a projected outcome (confirmation of plausibility), whereas verification relates to statements concerning events that have already occurred or results that have already been obtained (confirmation of truthfulness)." "

-The ISO standard 14066:2023 defines competency requirements for validation teams and verification teams of environmental information.
+The ISO 14066:2023 standard defines the competence requirements for validation teams and verification teams of environmental information.

 For more information, you can consult: